 If you have any questions about the STO's services, please call 819-770-3242.

 We remind all of our customers who are continuing to use our services that, in addition to the measures introduced by the STO, everyone must do their share in terms of:

 - keeping a distance of at least two (2) metres between themselves and the driver and other riders, both at the stops and on the buses;

-Starting on June 1, front-door boarding and mandatory payment will once again be in effect.
+Front-door boarding and mandatory payment are now effective.
 To protect the drivers, there will be a protective shield around their work area.

 This is how you do it:

 - use the Multi card to limit contacts, although cash and tickets are accepted;

 - disembark at the back to avoid riders passing by each other; and

 - open the rear doors without touching them by simply passing your hand between the vertical handles.

 Limit contacts.
 Pay with a card.